France: A Powerhouse in the Global Dairy Industry

 • Danone received approval to sell its Russian assets, refocusing on domestic growth.

-• Lactalis extended its reach to Colombia and acquired BMI Dairy Assets in Germany.
+• Lactalis expanded its reach to Colombia and acquired assets in Germany.

-• The EU projects a 0.4% increase in French milk deliveries by 2024, driven by rising raw milk prices, currently at about 45.89 euro cents/kg.
+• The EU projects a 0.4% increase in French milk deliveries by 2024, driven by rising raw milk prices.

-• Challenges such as Bluetongue and EHD outbreaks affected Northern French dairy operations.
+• Challenges like Bluetongue and EHD outbreaks affected Northern French dairy operations.

-• FNSEA organized protests concerning EU-Mercosur trade talks.
+• FNSEA organized protests regarding EU-Mercosur trade talks.

-• Danone enhances trade between China and the EU and collaborates with Maersk for sustainable shipping.
+• Danone enhances trade between China and the EU, collaborating with Maersk for sustainable shipping.

-• Lactalis aims to reduce milk intake in France by 450 million liters in response to market changes.
+• Lactalis plans to reduce milk intake in France by 450 million liters in response to market changes.

 Historical Insights

-The first ice cream parlour is traced back to 17th-century France.
-In 1686, Sicilian entrepreneur Francesco Procopio del Coltelli opened Café Procope in Paris, introducing gelato to the French public.
+The first ice cream parlour is traced back to 17th-century France, with Café Procope in Paris introducing gelato to the French public in 1686.

 Upcoming Events